spdx/ntia-conformance-checker/README.md

 - License
 - Copyright Holder

-More comparison ofSBOM requirements and their mapping to SPDX can be found in [this slide][sbom-reqs] from Takashi Ninjouji of SBOM Sub-WG of OpenChain Japan, presented at SPDX General Meeting 2024-12-05.
+More comparison of SBOM requirements and their mapping to SPDX can be found in [this slide][sbom-reqs] from Takashi Ninjouji of OpenChain Japan SBOM Sub-WG, presented at SPDX General Meeting 2024-12-05.

 [sbom-reqs]: https://drive.google.com/file/d/14HZGYD7pSSWEmtaHZzWrzPhxCXaCnloJ/view